The-Great-Magnet/mrtd-kit/index.md

 ## Getting Started

-For instructions on how to use the Kotlin version of MRTD Kit, see the project on [here.](https://github.com/The-Great-Magnet/mrtd-kit-kt)
+For instructions on how to use the Kotlin version of MRTD Kit, see the project [here.](https://github.com/The-Great-Magnet/mrtd-kit-kt)

-For instructions on how to use the Swift version of MRTD Kit, see the project on [here.](https://github.com/The-Great-Magnet/mrtd-kit-swift)
+For instructions on how to use the Swift version of MRTD Kit, see the project [here.](https://github.com/The-Great-Magnet/mrtd-kit-swift)

 #### Android Application